benzhengli/Transform-Based-Representation-Zoo/README.md

 ## 📧 Contact

-If you have any questions, please feel free to open an issue or contact:
+If you have any questions or suggestions, please feel free to open an issue or contact:

 * Ben-Zheng Li (李本正): mathlibz@ccnu.edu.cn